mikhail-tin/cucumber-step-mapper-ts/vsc-extension-quickstart.md

-# This is cucumber extension for fast find step definition (only TypeScript support).
+# This is cucumber extension for fast find step definition (only Ruby support).
 How use:
 1. Set cursor on the line in feature file.
 2. Press Ctrl+F1 or Ctrl+Shift+P and enter: Go to step definition